Cursor Integration

 Run compliance checks — The agent runs

-archgate checkto execute automated rules.
+archgate check --stagedto execute automated rules.
 Any violations are fixed before proceeding. -

 Without the plugin

-Section titled “Without the plugin”The agent connects to the Archgate MCP server and follows four manual steps:
+Section titled “Without the plugin”The agent uses the governance rule and CLI commands to follow four manual steps:

 -

-Read individual ADRs — For full context on a specific decision, read the
+Read individual ADRs — For full context on a specific decision, run

 Write code — Implement changes following the constraints from the applicable ADRs.